 - Be sure to use adequate amounts of water to completely dissolve the sugar which ensures the syrup won’t break down

-- Make the syrup ahead of time for all the different flavors to come together
+- Make the syrup ahead of time for all the different flavors to come together.
+This delicious sauce is everything.
+Save some and use in other dishes.
+It's great in oatmeal and on pancakes.

 What is the difference between yams and sweet potatoes?

-Despite the recipe name, there are no yams in the dish.
+Despite the recipe name, there are no yams in the dish so technically they should be called Southern candied sweet potatoes.
 Sweet potatoes are used so whether you hear Southern candid yams or candied sweet potatoes referenced, they’re the same dish.
-For detailed breakdown on the differences check this article on yams vs. sweet potatoes.
+For a detailed breakdown of the differences check this article on yams vs. sweet potatoes.

 Marshmallows are typically included in Southern candied yams recipes, but are not necessary in this recipe.
 There is more than enough sweetness presence already, adding marshmallows takes this dish from dessert to pure candy.